Defence-Tribune/defence-tribune/_posts/2021-08-23-security-of-kabul-taliban.md

   - Rumored to be Afghanistan's president post Ghani on August 17, 2021.
 - Hamid Karzai- Former president of Afghanistan a former leader of the Northern Alliance which fought against taliban.
   - As of now, at Kabul held by Taliban (Haqqani faction)
-  - His movements have been restricted as of now till total transfer of power to Taliban has been completed
+  - His movements have been restricted as of now till total transfer of power to Taliban has been completed.
   - [Posted a video on the net requesting people to stay calm](https://www.youtube.com/watch?v=BGBCWMzfUfU)

 - Abdullah Abdullah - Chairman of the High Council for National Reconciliation since 2010